indiesquidge/idiomatic-redux/README.md

 *Reducers* are normal JavaScript functions, so they can call other *reducers* to delegate and abstract away handling of updates of some parts of the *state* they manage.
 The updates are then combined into one larger state object.

+This is a pervasive pattern in Redux development, and can be applied many times, and while there is still a single top-level *reducer* managing the state of the application, it is convenient to express it as many *reducers* calling each other, each contributing to a part of the *state* tree.